 Serving food (such as breakfasts) on-site should be avoided.
 If you decide to offer on-site food, keep in mind the following:

-- If offering outdoor meals, you must provide handwashing stations and toilet facilities.
+- Provide handwashing stations and toilet facilities.

-- Avoiding buffet/ self-serve food samples.
+- Avoid buffet/ self-serve food samples.

 - Have a masked staff member hand out samples from behind a sneeze guard.